nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

-&emsp;a.
+&emsp;3a.
 The input does not adhere to the command format <br/>
 &emsp;&emsp;3a1.
 Tinner shows an invalid input format error message <br/>
 &emsp;&emsp;&emsp;&emsp; Use case resumes at step 2